victor0989/Quantum-Phenomena-at-Galactic-Boundaries/README.md

 resonator = design.add_qcomponent('Resonator', options=dict(length='300um'))
 gui.show()

+---

 ## 🌠 **Galactic Web Structure**
 The following visualization represents the intricate structure of galaxies connected in a cosmic web.
-It helps understand **boundary-layer quantum mechanics** at the edge of infinity.
+This visualization aids in understanding **boundary-layer quantum mechanics** at the edge of infinity, where quantum fields interact across vast distances.

 ![Galactic Web](https://github.com/victor0989/Quantum-Phenomena-at-Galactic-Boundaries/blob/main/imagen/Hyper_Space/galaxies_structure.png?raw=true)

 ---

 ## 🎥 **Related YouTube Short**
+Watch the short video on YouTube for a brief overview of the project’s themes and simulations:

 [![Watch on YouTube](https://img.youtube.com/vi/3iIJmbUBYUM/hqdefault.jpg)](https://www.youtube.com/shorts/3iIJmbUBYUM)

 ---

 ## 🧪 **COMSOL Simulation Example**

-Here is an example of a **3D magnetic field simulation** using COMSOL:
+Here is an example of a **3D magnetic field simulation** using COMSOL, demonstrating how we model magnetic phenomena in high-dimensional spaces.

 ```matlab
 % Initialize COMSOL Model